 Some people might not see this as a bad deal, but it can lead to bouts of tissue inflammation and even heart disease.
 Our body is delicate with its balance, which tilapia could disrupt if eaten too much.

-Choose between fish that has lots more omega-3 than the other one because you don’t want any imbalances within your body
+Choose between fish that have lots more omega-3 than the other one because you don’t want any imbalances within your body.

 Why Should You Never Eat Tilapia?

 There are many things to know before you eat Tilapia.
 Let’s take a look at some reasons why it is not always good for your diet, and how this impacts your diet:

 Do you want to eat fish that can have ten times as many toxins?
 The question remains, do we know what these chemicals are doing in our bodies?

 Farmed tilapia live a life of stifled movement and cramped conditions.
 They’re also at risk for the same disease-causing agents found in polluted water like bacteria, heavy metals, parasites, or other microbes.

 Eating farm-raised tilapia has been linked with increased blood pressure which could lead to heart failure down the road too!

 It Harms The Environment